-The Cultural Resource mitigation measures are listed above in Section IV, Minimization and Mitigation.
-Should the project area or scope of work change, or if cultural materials are encountered during construction, PHMSA would re-open consultation with SHPO and the federally recognized tribes.
+The Cultural Resource mitigation measures listed above are in Section IV, Minimization and Mitigation.
+Should the project area or scope of work change, or if cultural materials are encountered during construction, PHMSA would reopen consultation with SHPO and the federally recognized tribes.
 In the event of unanticipated discoveries, the grantee is required to stop work and notify PHMSA immediately.
-In turn, PHMSA would consult with SHPO and federally recognized tribes.
+In turn, PHMSA would consult with SHPO and the federally recognized tribes.
 Attached to this FONSI is a document providing details on the protocol and requirements regarding unanticipated discoveries.